bnnyng/garden/content/projects/2024-sfi-research-log.md

 [[2024-06-17]]

-- Flash talk tutorial takeaways
-	- Include project plans for feedback
-	- Humor is good, as well as intentionally re-engaging the audience at topical transitions
-	- Keep a forward momentum, try not to flip back to previous slides
-	- Tell an overarching story
-	- To practice or not to practice?
 - More literature review
 	- [What makes Individual I's a Collective We; Coordination mechanisms & costs](https://arxiv.org/abs/2306.02113#:~:text=What%20makes%20Individual%20I's%20a%20Collective%20We%3B%20Coordination%20mechanisms%20%26%20costs,-Jisung%20Yoon%2C%20Chris&text=Collectives%20must%20coordinate%20and%20regulate,the%20sum%20of%20individual%20abilities.)
 	- [The Polymath Project: Lessons from a Successful Online Collaboration in Mathematics](https://www.cs.cmu.edu/~jcransh/papers/cranshaw_kittur.pdf)